• Skip to primary navigation

 Vegan Tetrazzini with Soy Curls

 These are made from select, non-GMO whole soybeans grown without chemical pesticides.
-Re-hydrate them with water or warm vegetable stock and use them in any recipe you want a meaty texture.
+Re-hydrate them with water or warm vegetable stock and use them in any recipe for a meaty texture.

 Jackfruit